jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Polynesia

-In knee deep water you can feel the power of the ocean push your body back and forth.
-You look out at the vast expanse and see nothing but white capped washes smashing into light blue water.

-You look up at the sky and nothing but sunshine and deep blue skies.

-You hear wood clank against wood.
-Looking back at the beach.
-Dozens of your best friends are sitting around a large fire pit.
-The flame is gone but the embers still glow red hot.

-One friend nods at you, and you throw two fist fulls of ash into the water.
-Your friends comes next to you and complete the ceremony by doing the same.

-Down the beach are a dozen long slender boats with huge logs on either side.
-Each has rigging setups with square sails and rows of long oars.
-Each is filled with fruits and coconuts.

-You are your friends are set for a trip.
-With all the preparations made, there is nothing to do but wait for darkness.

-Because although the Sun's ray provide warmth, energy, and sight, it also obscures map to their home.

-As the Sun's rays disappear over the horizon, the vast array of lights and colors appear once again.
-The group of male and females stand up, walk to their ships, push them into the water and set off.

-You get in your ship.
-While others grab hold of their oars, you keep looking at the sky.
-You see where each light is, where the current of water is going, and point a long red arrow in a direction.

-The other ships duly take note and follow your lead.

-After a short time, you are on a voyage on the open ocean.
-Every oar row, conversation, and even breath uses up more energy which takes more food stores to replenish.
-Getting the directions to your new home correct means getting to your destination before the food and water runs out.

-The lights in your sky are the guide.
-And you are the navigator.

-Your family has always been.
-Thus, you were raised from youth to look up at the stars and see not the dazzling lights or the brilliant colors, but to see the signposts of location.
-To know the time of year by the location of Tāne, and see the location by your knowledge of Tāwhirimātea.
-These gods bring forth the winds, rains, and assign the location of stars.
-Your ancestors wait there for your turn to walk among them.

-Your friends keep rowing.
-They look at you from time to time.
-They have no way of knowing if they will reach their home in time.
-All this group can do is have faith in their navigator and in their gods.

-So they keep rowing, and keeping following the directions of your long red arrow.
+In knee-deep water the Navigator feels Tangaroa push against his legs.
+The ocean god tests him, as he tested the Navigator's father, as he will test the Navigator's son.

+Behind him, wood clanks against wood—the canoes blessed by the priests, built according to the patterns Tāne revealed in the first days.

+On the beach, the Fire-Keeper kneels beside embers that have burned for three days.
+Mahuika's flame must not die before the voyage begins, or the goddess will withhold fire on the new island.

+The Chief nods.
+The Navigator takes two fistfuls of ash and releases them into the water.
+The Fire-Keeper does the same.
+This is the offering Tangaroa requires—ash from Mahuika's sacred fire, returned to the sea that separates the islands.

+Twelve canoes wait.
+Each holds twenty people, each person chosen by the gods through the Chief's divination.
+Planters who know Rongo's signs.
+Fishers who honor Tangaroa's tapu.
+Builders who understand Tāne's gifts of wood and vine.

+As the sun descends, the stars appear.
+The Navigator lifts the red arrow—carved by his father's father's father when the gods first revealed that land existed beyond the horizon.
+Seven white shells are bound to its shaft.
+Seven generations of Navigators.
+Seven islands found.

+He searches the sky.
+There—Tāne's brightest light, rising three finger-widths from the horizon, exactly as the chants promised.
+And there—the cluster that marks Tāwhirimātea's domain, showing which direction the storm-god's winds will blow.

+The Navigator points the arrow northeast.

+The paddlers begin to row.
+They cannot see the island.
+They cannot know if Tāne's signs are true.
+They can only trust that the Navigator reads the gods correctly, that the myths have not lied, that their ancestors' knowledge—passed father to son for seven generations—will guide them to land before the food runs out.

+The Navigator holds the arrow steady.
+Tāne placed the stars for this purpose.
+Tangaroa moves the currents according to divine law.
+Tāwhirimātea will blow from the north, as the season requires.

+The gods have always guided his people.

+The gods will guide them now.

 ---

 In knee-deep water, you can feel the exhaustion and despair littering the beach.
 The remains of six huge canoes are scattered in piles around you.
-Of the original sixty friends who set out, only forty-three made it.
-The ocean gods had claimed some during the brutal storms, through illness, or dehydration.
+Of the original 120 friends who set out, only 33 made it.
+12 females 18 males and 3 youth.
+Enough to start a new island.
+The journey was a success.

-The large red arrow was surrounded by a mound of rocks.
-It pointed into the forest beyond the seashore.
-It stood as a monument to the lost friends.
-It helped motivate everyone to keep the settlement journey going.
+A hard one.
+The large red arrow is surrounded by a mound of rocks.
+It points into the forest beyond the seashore.
+It stands as a monument to the lost friends.

-It had barely even started.

-Some were constructing shelters using palm fronds and driftwood.
-Others walked the unfamiliar shoreline and remembered its features for anything important—shellfish, fruit trees, caves, and water holes were the most important.
+We now construct shelters using palm fronds and driftwood.
+Others walk the unfamiliar shoreline and remembered its features for anything important—shellfish, fruit trees, caves, and water holes were the most important.
 Haphazard shelters were built and and a fruit tree found so far, almost no resources but still better than you've had in your voyage crafts.

 Even so, it all didn't matter if you didn't succeed.

 The Navigator embodied the gods to find which way to set the arrow.
 You must introduce the gods to your new home with the power of flame.
+You are the only one left.
+You are the only fire-starter.

 Fire was a gift from the gods.
 If you follow your teachings.
 Small, dry, no wind, much air.